Paristha/node_web_scraper/README.md

 ## Usage

 The three dropdown lists control the year, month, and sampling in that order from top to bottom.
 Years from 2009-2019 are included.
 The Times changed the layout of their articles at some point before 2009, and articles before 2002 are archived.
-2009 was chosen as a semi-random cutoff point to ensure reliability.
+2009 was chosen as a cutoff point to ensure reliability.

 The sampling offers three options: 10, 50, and 100.
 When common words are being excluded, 10 does not ensure good results.
 Originally 1 and 5 were options, however there is a chance an article without words (a slideshow) is picked, so 10 was picked as a minimum for providing a reasonable corpus.

+The app functions by making a call to the [New York Times Archive API](https://developer.nytimes.com/docs/archive-product/1/overview) with the chosen month and year.
+This returns a json with information on every NYT article from that year.
+A sampling of these is taken using Math.random() to retrieve as many article URLs as requested, which are then visited.
+The text of the articles is extracted by taking all inner html from elements with the name 'articleBody'.
+The text is split into word counts and used to update a MySQL database with a column for 'word' (which is a string and the key) and a column for 'word-count' (which is a number).
+After all articles are visited, the top 50 rows of the database, descending on 'word-count', are extracted and inserted into the html so that they may be used to render the chart when the webpage is loaded.

 The [default word exclusion list](https://github.com/Paristha/node_web_scraper/blob/master/exclusion_list.csv) is the most common 150 words as found [here](https://en.wikipedia.org/wiki/Most_common_words_in_English).
 Custom word exclusion lists should follow the same format.